greg-js/arch-wiki-md-repo/wiki/_content/english/Solid State Drives.md

 ### Ext4

 [Ext4](https://en.wikipedia.org/wiki/Ext4 "wikipedia:Ext4") is another filesystem that has support for SSD.
-It is considered as stable since 2.6.28 and is mature enough for daily use. ext4 users can enable the TRIM command support using the `discard` mount option in [fstab](/index.php/Fstab "Fstab") (or with `tune2fs -o discard /dev/sdaX`).
+It is considered as stable since 2.6.28 and is mature enough for daily use.
 See the [official in kernel tree documentation](http://git.kernel.org/?p=linux/kernel/git/torvalds/linux.git;a=blob;f=Documentation/filesystems/ext4.txt) for further information on ext4.

 ### XFS

-Many users do not realize that in addition to ext4 and btrfs, [XFS](https://en.wikipedia.org/wiki/XFS "wikipedia:XFS") has TRIM support as well.
-This can be enabled in the usual ways.
-That is, the choice may be made of either using the discard option mentioned above, or by using the fstrim command.
+[XFS](https://en.wikipedia.org/wiki/XFS "wikipedia:XFS") has TRIM support as well.
 More information can be found on the [XFS wiki](http://xfs.org/index.php/FITRIM/discard).

 ### JFS

-As of Linux kernel version 3.7, proper TRIM support has been added.
-So far, there is not a great wealth of information of the topic but it has certainly been picked up by [Linux news sites.](http://www.phoronix.com/scan.php?page=news_item&px=MTE5ODY) It is apparent that it can be enabled via the `discard` mount option, or by using the method of batch TRIMs with fstrim.
+As of Linux kernel version 3.7, proper TRIM support has been added.[[5]](http://www.phoronix.com/scan.php?page=news_item&px=MTE5ODY)

 ### Other filesystems